ISHS Members not only

 submissions for an international multidisciplinary three day conference in

 Dallas, Texas.
-The conference will include an opening
+The conference included an opening

 session and reception, paper sessions, panels,